South Korean children navigate rocky road to K-pop stardom

 Overseas sales revenues garnered by the "Korean Wave" pop culture industry, which includes music and TV dramas, nearly doubled to $730 million in 2013 in just five years, Bank of Korea data shows.

-Some of Jang's peers who continued with the program eventually found spots on Girls' Generation, one of South Korea's top pop bands.
+Some of Jang's peers who continued with the programme eventually found spots on Girls' Generation, one of South Korea's top pop bands.
 Their success came at a price, Jang said.

 "The time they spent is fairly painful and difficult, but it is worth it," she said.